 Fencing, Sword Demonstration Open to Public at USAO

-Beginning at 7 p.m. in the Te Ata Memorial Auditorium, the evening features an exhibition of fencing and an explanation of the sport’s rules.
-Students also will discuss fencing in France and the military saber and the church's role in swordplay.
+Beginning at 7 p.m. in the Te Ata Memorial Auditorium, the evening features an exhibition of fencing and an explanation of the sport's rules.
+Students also will discuss fencing in France, the military saber and the church's role in swordplay.

 Additionally, members of the public will be able to participate in exercises with foils, buzzer swords and noodle swords.